Borah Peak: Climbing

-Borah Peak's north face is one of Idaho's only year-round snow climbs and provides a much greater challenge than the normal route.
-The face features a number of grade II class 5 routes on mixed terrain.
+Borah Peak's north face is one of Idaho's only year-'round snow climbs and provides a much greater challenge than the normal route.
+The face features a number of Grade II class 5 routes on mixed terrain.

-Three climbers are known to have died on Borah Peak.
-Two climbers, Vaughn Howard and Guy Campbell, ascended the northwest ridge on November 24, 1977, and were killed in an avalanche.
-The bodies were not recovered for 9 months, until August 26, 1978.
-Ten years later on June 13, 1987, another climber, Dave Probst, died on a glissade during descent in June.
+Three climbers are known to have died on Borah Peak: two climbers, Vaughn Howard and Guy Campbell, ascended the northwest ridge on November 24, 1977 and were killed in an avalanche.
+The bodies were not recovered for nine months, until August 26, 1978.
+On June 13, 1987, another climber, Dave Probst, died on a glissade.